yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 "early and continuous", which will result to customer satisfaction.
 We focus on improving our process, not satisfying the customer.
 Satisfaction is the consequence, not the primary objective.

-{% quote If the customer is not satisfied, we find another customer %}

 **Principle #2**:
 "Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."